ShauryaJain03/Quiz-App-Python/README.md

 if 2 is chosen:
      a) we will display the table which has records of all the players till date sorted in descending order acc to percentage (name , score , percentage)
-     b) and maybe a graph using pandas too if time permits
+     b) and maybe a graph using matplot -
-	 c) ML?
+     c)

 if 3 is chosen :
      a) we will select a random fact from a pool of *very large number* of facts and display it using random module